 Of course the Labrador element means most Whippadors have a fuller face shape and broader head than Whippets, who tend to have petite and rather more pointy heads!

 Whipadors are most often considered medium sized dog, having a height of 18″ to 24.5″ and a weight between 25lbs to 80lbs.

-In terms of fur, Whipadors can be double-coated like Labradors or have a short and smooth single-coat like Whippets.
+In terms of fur, Whipadors can have a double-coat like Labradors or a short and smooth single-coat like Whippets.